Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Message syntax: Parentheses (15/29)
-"Use parentheses to change order of evaluation"
+Use parentheses to change order of evaluation
 ```smalltalk
 (2 + 3) squared.
 "Output: 25"
 ```